 Foot medix is a topical solution that can strengthen skin and stimulate the new growth, increase circulation.
 This product is formulated by Dr. David Watson, MD at Dermal Medix.
-This product is aimed at restoring and protecting severely cracked, dry and painful feet.
+This product is aimed at restoring and protecting severely cracked dry and painful feet.

 In order to do this, Dermal Medix claims that the Foot Medix have the active ingredients including the noble prize winner ingredient that is human epidermal growth factor (hEGf).
-It provides the rapid healing and deep moisturization and keep perspiration away from the skin.
+It provides the rapid healing and deep moisturization and keeps perspiration away from the skin.

 The manufacturer also claims that all the ingredients will start working in just five minutes regardless of your age.